balena-io-experimental/meetbot/README.md

 To add new features to the bot.
 Fork the repository and add your feature to `src/meetbot/features`.
 After finishing your changes, [run the bot locally](#running-the-bot-locally) to check if your feature loads and test your changes.

 To develop the UI, run `npm run dev-ui`.
 This will spin up the development server.
 You should then be able to access the dashboard at `http://localhost:3000/`.
-Note that the data you will see on the tables are actually being mocked by MirageJS, and not actual request is going to the API.
-This makes it easier to develop both components in an entirely decoupled way.
+Note that the data you will see on the tables is only mocked and no actual requests are sent to the API.
+This makes it easier to develop the UI independently.

 ## Deployment